 - 1 teaspoon vanilla extract

-- On the stove or in the microwave heat the milk until near boiling.
-Cut open the tea bags and add the tea into the milk.
-Allow to cool.
+- On the stove or in the microwave heat the milk until near-boiling.
+Cut open the tea bags and add the tea to the milk.
+Allow cooling.
 Strain through a sieve, discard solids, and reserve milk.

-- In a large bowl, mix together flour, baking power, baking soda, cinnamon, and salt.
+- In a large bowl, mix together flour, baking powder, baking soda, cinnamon, and salt.
 Set aside.